onuralpszr/onuralpszr/README.md

 <p align="left">

-Hello, I am Onuralp I am a Senior Software Engineer.
-I am usng Python,Kotlin,C++ and OpenCV.
-I am also using Kotlin heavily and keen interest in AR,Machine Learning,Deep Learning,Computer Vision.
-I am also doing a lot of DevOps and System administration.
+Greetings!
+I'm Onuralp, a seasoned Senior Software Engineer proficient in Python, Kotlin, C++, and OpenCV.
+My expertise lies in the captivating realms of AR, Machine Learning, Deep Learning, and Computer Vision.
+Engaging in extensive DevOps and MLOps practices further complements my skill set.

 I am a long term <a href="https://fedoraproject.org/wiki/User:onuralpszr">contributor and Mindshare Member,Fedora KDE-Sig Member,Fedora Website and Apps Team Member and RPM Packager</a> at Fedora Project.